d-ks/gym_torcs_kai/README.md

 ## Install
-Please read descriptions in the [original repository](https://github.com/ugo-nama-kun/gym_torcs).
+Please read the descriptions in the [original repository](https://github.com/ugo-nama-kun/gym_torcs).

 ## Requirements
 We are assuming you are using Ubuntu 16.04 LTS machine and installed